pradumnpc/Demo-repo/README.md

-# Demo-repo
+# Demo
-Demo repo for learning Github
+Some discription
+this is the practice github repo to understand basic concept of github.